 Raising a Family

-Male and female doves work together to build loosely made nests, usually in the spring, out of grass stems, twigs, moss and pine needles.
-Nests range in size from three eight inches across and can be seen on horizontal branches, man-made structures such as gutters or on the ground.
-Doves can produce multiple clutches in one breeding season, reusing their nests to raise the young.
+Male and female doves work together to build loosely-made nests, usually in the spring, out of grass stems, twigs, moss and pine needles.
+Nests range in size from three eight inches across and are built on horizontal branches, man-made structures such as gutters or on the ground.
+Doves can produce multiple clutches in one breeding season, and will reuse nests to raise the young.
 They also use nests abandoned by other bird species.
 Mothers and fathers take turns incubating the eggs, a process that takes two to three weeks.
 When the young are born, their parents feed them crop milk, a secretion that both males and females form in their esophagus.

 Some dove species migrate south during cold winter months.
 Mourning doves, residents of all of the United States except for Hawaii, migrate to southern states and even as far south as Mexico.
-The common ground dove only migrates a short distance southward, if at all, whereas the white-winged dove either stays put or migrates south-, east- or westward.
+The common ground dove only migrates a short distance southward, if at all, whereas the white-winged dove either stays put or migrates south, east or toward the west.